17 Sci-Fi Movies on Netflix You Need To Watch

-Sci-fi movies on Netflix are often buried deep in the algorithms -- especially classics.
+On Netflix, sci-fi movies are often buried deep in the algorithms -- particularly the classics.
 So we've decided to make a list.
 These are the best sci-fi movies currently streaming on Netflix.

 All up, there's a lot to watch if you're a sci-fi fan.
 Get stuck in.